Papal tiara: Abandonment of the tiara

-In May 2011, also Pope Benedict XVI received a special tiara by Dieter Filippi, a German chief executive officer of a telecommunication company who had commissionated the gift to an artisan laboratory located in Sofia.
+In May 2011, Pope Benedict XVI received a special tiara by Dieter Philippi, a German chief executive officer of a telecommunication company who had commissioned the gift from an artisan workshop located in Sofia.
+Pope Francis also received a gift of a tiara made by North Macedonian nuns in 2016.
+Neither of these gifted tiaras was ever worn by the recipient.

 Each year, a large papal tiara is placed on the head of the famous bronze statue of Saint Peter in St. Peter's Basilica from the vigil of the Feast of the Cathedra of Saint Peter on 22 February until the Feast of Saints Peter and Paul on 29 June.
 This custom was not observed in 2006, but was reintroduced in 2007.